haberdashPI/empriser/plans.md

 X * allow moisture to wrap around x axis
 X * optimization: implement terrain generation using typed arrays
 * generate rivers based on moisture concentrations near mountains
+* use second order noise to change roughness of terrain
+* optimize generation by only re-calculating parts that have changed settings

 lower priority
 * wind generation to create adjusted moisture and temperature values